StevenBlack/vocab/million-dollar-words.md

 ### ne plus ultra
 The Latin phrase for the absolute top, the culminating point, the highest degree.
 For an antique-car collector, finding a Tucker in mint condition would be the ne plus ultra.
-It's pronounced NAY PLUSS OOL-TRA.

 ### necromancy